TP-Link VPN: Secure Your Whole Network

 - Create a new VPN profile.

-- Enter login details, and save the profile.
+- Enter your login details and save the profile.

 L2TP/IPsec or OpenVPN: which setup is easier?

-Once you get into the VPN menu, you usually need to choose a protocol.
-Two of the most common ones are L2TP/IPsec and OpenVPN.
+Once you’re in the VPN menu, you usually pick a protocol.
+The two most common are L2TP/IPsec and OpenVPN.

 L2TP/IPsec for a simpler manual setup